A LITTLE ABOUT US

 YOUR POSITION WITH TNC

-The Freshwater Fellow will assist with implementing restoration and conservation practices and provide insight into watershed assessment, planning and analysis activities.
-This position will also conduct site monitoring to assist with our science program, analyze data, produce reports and maps, and create education materials.
-This position will work with multiple Freshwater Team staff and the work will focus within the Upper Mississippi River basin.
+The Freshwater Fellow will assist with implementing restoration and conservation practices and providing insight into watershed assessment, planning and analysis activities.
+This position will also conduct site monitoring to assist with our science program, run models, analyze data, produce reports and maps.
+The Fellow will assist with scoping and implementing our diversity, equity, and inclusion goals and provide general program support by creating education and outreach materials, coordinating meetings and managing data.
+This position will work with multiple Freshwater Team staff as well as across program teams.

 GIS and desktop studies / analysis

-- Map and assess natural resources and conservation information to support TNC decision making in conservation and restoration projects related to water quality and quantity.
+- Map, assess, and prioritize natural resources and conservation information to support TNC decision making in conservation and restoration projects related to habitat, water quality and quantity

 Field-based data collection and analysis